derek3x/teksavvy-cap/README.md

 Pull teksavvy cap info.

+You will need to edit the code to add your own User ID.
+You can get this from your bill or their website.

 I have tested this with teksavvy cable on their new https://myaccount.teksavvy.com/.

 You will need python2, beautifulsoup 4, and spynner